Drawdown and how it works

 ||Buy a pension annuity with the remaining fund.

 If the spouse continues within income drawdown they can do so for the whole of their lifetime.
 Any income received from this arrangement would be subject to income tax.
 By taking the fund as a lump sum the spouse must pay a 55% tax charge.
 Where the benefits are uncrystallised and death occurs before the age of 75 the pension fund will remain tax-free.
 In general the residual fund is paid free from Inheritance Tax (IHT) although HMRC may apply this tax.

 The 55% recovery charge applies to death after 6 April 2011 and for those individuals in pension drawdown before this date this represents a significant increase from their previous 35% rate and makes phased drawdown more attractive where an individual does not require the maximum income and can leave some segments uncrystalised and therefore not subject to the 55% tax charge on death.
 For those individuals that were in ASP drawdown represented a reduction in tax on death from 82% down to 55% and they benefit from the changes from 6 April 2011.

 Alternatively secured pensions

-This no longer exists as a pension vehicle and was replaced with pension drawdown from 6 April 2011.
+The alternatively secured pension (ASP) and the concept of Unsecured Pension (USP) no longer apply and have been replaced by drawdown pensions for anyone retiring from age 55 from April 2011.
 For more information about how alternatively secured pensions (ASP)worked, click here.